F32.89 – Other Specified Depressive Episodes

 Yes, this ICD-10 code is billable.

-Major depressive disorder is a complex mental illness that requires the expertise of medical professionals to diagnose and treat accurately.
+• Major depressive disorder is a complex mental illness that requires the expertise of a medical professional or clinician to diagnose and treat accurately.
 It can manifest in various ways, including mood, behavior, and physical health changes.
 It is thought to be linked to genetic, biological, environmental, and psychological factors.

 Here are ICD-10 codes commonly used for depression, in addition to F32.89: